Yaman-Katalan/Reading-Notes/README.md

 - **Continuous Integration/Continuous Deployment (CI/CD)**: Automating software delivery pipelines.
 - **Security in Software Development**: Implementing best practices for securing applications and data.

-This information is presented in Markdown format within a README file.